Getting started

 Note that PocketBase by default doesn't require CGO because it uses the pure Go SQLite port modernc.org/sqlite , but this may not be the case when using a custom SQLite driver!

-PocketBase v0.23+ added supported for defining a DBConnect
+PocketBase v0.23+ added support for defining a DBConnect function as app configuration to

-load custom SQLite builds and drivers compatible with the standard Go database/sql
+load custom SQLite builds and drivers compatible with the standard Go database/sql.

-function is called twice - once for
+The DBConnect function is called twice - once for

 pb_data/data.db

-(the main database file) and second time for pb_data/auxiliary.db
+(the main database file) and second time for pb_data/auxiliary.db (used for logs and other ephemeral

 system meta information).